 Online Certificate in AgBio Security and Food Defense

 Protecting the nation's food and fiber supply is of paramount importance to the well-being and prosperity of our country.
 A biological attack on our food supply could lead to illness, loss of life, and economic and social instability.
-Penn State's online Agricultural Biosecurity and Food Defense Graduate Certificate can help you expand your knowledge of diverse agricultural and food supply chain systems, and prepare you to develop and implement safety measures to prevent or manage biological threats.
+Penn State's online Graduate Certificate in Agricultural Biosecurity and Food Defense program can help you expand your knowledge of diverse agricultural and food supply chain systems and prepare you to develop and implement safety measures to prevent or manage biological threats.

-Designed for working professionals with or without experience in the agricultural and food security industry, the Agricultural Biosecurity and Food Defense Graduate Certificate is open to candidates who hold a bachelor's degree.
+Designed for working professionals with or without experience in the agricultural and food security industry, the Graduate Certificate in Agricultural Biosecurity and Food Defense is open to candidates who hold a bachelor's degree.
 The program is ideal for public health professionals, food safety analysts, quality control specialists, plant managers, food safety engineers, food defense coordinators, and food inspectors.